som3canadian/Cloudflare-KV-Manager/README.md

 - Hardcoded expiration of 30 minutes for demo purposes.
 - [Rate limiting](https://developers.cloudflare.com/workers/runtime-apis/bindings/rate-limit/) is enabled for the demo.
 - Turnstile(captcha) is enabled for the `set` operation (adding or modifying a key).
+- Demo version is on the `demo` branch.

 ## Features